 Provost and Vice President for July 1 E2Y

 Chair, Faculty Senate July 1 E2Y

-15. CERTIFICATION STATEMENT
+13. CERTIFICATION STATEMENT

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Director of Human Resources; senior reviewer of this UPPS
+Assistant Vice President for Human Resources; senior reviewer of this UPPS

 Vice President for Finance and Support Services